digitalnsw/research-help/consent/index.md

 If you’re new to research or service design, or your organisation is, you might need to create a consent form and participant information sheet.

-We've built a tool that helps you build these forms.
-It helps make sure you include all the terms you need to be compliant with the NSW Personal Information Protection Act 1998.
-It's also written in plain English, which means its easier for research participants to read.
+We've built a tool that helps you build these forms, saving you time.
+It also helps make sure your forms have all the mandatory bits that these forms need to have in NSW.

-The tool will ask you a few questions and then you'll get a form emailed to you.
+The tool will ask you a few questions about your research and then you'll get a form emailed to you.
 It usually take 10-15 minutes to complete.

 <p>
 	   <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPAvNyaF5DZrNJOBTN43CAgSkKqB2cyodeTt8YV6fVyqu61A/viewform?usp=sf_link">